jamezrin/gatsby-themes/packages/gatsby-theme-elevator-pitch/README.md

 And the screen's body copy.
 ```

 You can add as many `screen` files as you want.
+But remember it should be an elevator pitch so less is better. ;)

 ### Start